ewelkaw/charities_data_scraping/README.md

 # charities_data_scraping
-Script to scrap data from https://beta.charitycommission.gov.uk/charity-search/?pageNumber=1 and save them in postgres.
+Training script to scrap data and save them in postgres.

 0. Prepare venv for project and install requirements:
 ```bash